 If a student passes two-thirds of the classes taken but has not passed one or more of the courses listed above, the student may be conditionally promoted to the next grade.
 In order to be conditionally promoted, the student must show competency by successfully completing school- or district-designed competency modules (such as JCPSeSchool) prior to July 15 of the next school year.
-The work may be part of coursework, ESS, or tier two and three interventions from the Response to Intervention (RtI) process provided to the student.
+The work may be part of coursework, ESS, or tier two and three interventions from the Multi-Tiered Systems of Support (MTSS) process provided to the student.
 The school that assigns the competency modules/coursework for conditional promotion determines if the student has demonstrated competency and is to be promoted.